-Tomi wanted to just write about her heroic tale of an oppressive world where magic has been banned, she didn’t know the book would be widely accepted that it would be compared to movies like Game of Thrones and Black Panther.
+Tomi Adeyemi just wanted to write about her heroic tale of an oppressive world where magic has been banned, she didn’t know the book would be widely accepted it would be compared to movies like Game of Thrones and Black Panther.

 For Tomi, the main reason for the book is, “to write for black teenage girls growing up reading books they were absent from.
 That was my experience as a child.
 Children of Blood and Bone is a chance to address that.
 To say you are seen.”